boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | --------------- |
 | 27,026 projects |

 Have to admit, I am a little surprised by that number.
 While I understand mixing JavaScript with TypeScript is fairly common I would have thought there would be more projects using the new hotness.
-This may however be mostly down to the projects I was able to pull though and a refreshed project list with newer projects may help.
+This may however be mostly down to the projects I was able to pull though and I suspect a refreshed project list with newer projects would change this number drastically.

 ### Anyone using CoffeeScript and TypeScript?